ErikKarlkvist/FootballTown/Report3.md

 Points Tab | *3 hours* | *Goitom: 1.5 hours, Rahwa:1.5 hours*

 # Reflections
 The group worked as a team to carry out the tasks defined in the backlog and tackle the problems that occurred during development.
 All team members showed up to all meetings with a positive attitude.
 Each member contributed to the progress of the project relative to their level of programming competence.
 Once again team-work and pair-programming played a major role in accomplishment of tasks.
 This sprint the work was more divided than previously, making concurrent progress more easily than before.
+Further, all the different agile practices used complemented each other and made the structuring and administration of this sprint easier than the ones before.
+The different practices used in the sprint are described below.

 ## Backlog Refinement
 We spent some time refining the backlog this sprint.
 Initially we had Epics and some user stories, but to break these down into more manageable chunks we spent some time refining these by discussing the epics trying to break these down as far as possible.
 Once the epics were broken down planning poker was conducted.
 The tasks that were to be undertaken during this sprint were the following: